Machine learning and artificial intelligence can provide the answer to one of the world’s most pressing questions: how to tackle world hunger.

 LettuceBot’s company Blue River says its machine can reduce farmers’ use of chemicals by 90% and already supplies 10% of the lettuce in the US each year.

 Africa’s famine crisis is the gravest emergency since the Second World War according to the United Nations with six million people at risk of starvation in Somalia and 14 million more in South Sudan, Nigeria and Yemen.
 In addition, one in four people in sub-Saharan Africa is malnourished.

 The Nutrition Early Warning System (NEWS) is one solution which is hoping to solve the root causes of starvation.
 It uses big data and machine learning to detect early signs of food shortages such as crop failure, droughts and rising food prices.
 This information is used as an early warning to help tackle impending crises.

 There has already been some success with 170 farmers in Colombia avoiding potentially crippling losses after machine learning algorithms revealed a drought on the horizon.
 Consequently, the solution advised farmers to skip the planting season, saving them more than $3m in input costs.

 Rather than judging the impact of artificial intelligence and machine learning on how well the likes of Siri respond to our voice commands, it is through tackling some of the world’s most pressing concerns that the new technologies will make a lasting impact.

-Inbenta utilizes its patented natural language processing and +11 years of research & development to create interactive chatbots with an industry leading +90% self-service rate.
+Inbenta utilizes its patented natural language processing, artificial intelligence customer service, and +11 years of research & development to create interactive chatbots with an industry leading +90% self-service rate.

 Companies around the world including Ticketmaster UK utilize the InbentaBot to maintain a personal service for their customers while reducing support tickets.